secure-compilation/SECOMP/README.md

-The updated correctness proof is complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, and similar axioms regarding compartments.
+The updated correctness proof is complete and can be found in file `driver/Compiler.v`, theorems `transf_c_program_correct` and `separate_transf_c_program_correct`, and only depends on CompCert's existing axioms, or small adaptions thereof to account for the addition of compartments to the compiler.
 To verify this, uncomment and execute `Print Assumptions transf_c_program_correct` and `Print Assumptions separate_transf_c_program_correct`.
 This will load and print the list of axiomatised results used in the proofs.